Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Artin groups with tree Dynkin diagrams

-In order to apply Proposition~\ref{prop:tree contractible} to obtain concrete class of Artin groups satisfying the $K(\pi,1)$-conjecture, we need examples of Artin groups with tree Dynkin diagram such that its Artin complex satisfies the labeled 4-wheel condition.
+In order to apply Proposition~\ref{prop:tree contractible} to obtain concrete class of Artin groups satisfying the $K(\pi,1)$-conjecture, we need examples of Artin groups with tree Dynkin diagrams whose Artin complexes satisfy the labeled 4-cycle condition.
 We already know this is satisfied for spherical Artin groups, see Corollary~\ref{cor:wheel}.
 Now we consider another class.
-An Artin group is \emph{locally reducible} if any irreducible spherical standard parabolic subgroup has rank $\le 2$.
+Recall that an Artin group is \emph{locally reducible} if any irreducible spherical standard parabolic subgroup has rank $\le 2$.
 A Dynkin diagram is \emph{locally reducible} if the associated Artin group is locally reducible.

 \begin{lem} Suppose $\Lambda$ is locally reducible.
 If an edge $e\subset\Lambda$ has label $m$, then it is $m$-solid. \end{lem}